 This pose is a great way to work on opening the hips and keep the joints mobile.
 This pose is good for the health of the prostate for men and the reproductive system for women.
 The longer you hold this pose the better it is for the body.

 Lie down on your back with you legs out long and your arms by your sides, palms facing up.
 Let the floor support your whole body.
 Completely relax the muscles, let go of all of your effort in your muscles, let go of your thoughts and breathe normal, listening to the sound of your breath.
 Lay in this pose as long as you need.

 Savasana is the most restorative pose you can take.
 It is typically at the end of all yoga series to ensure that you relax, reflect and restore your mind, body and soul at the end of your practice.
 It resets your nervous system and helps with restoring peace with in.

 It is important to practice regularly, 2-3 times a week if possible.
 Yoga is an amazing exercise for the overall body and it will help keep you healthy.
 It can play a huge part physically, mentally and emotionally.
 Because seniors experience a higher rate of anxiety and depression, yoga allows the body and mind to relax, slow down, and build strength and focus.
 Yoga encourages mindfulness, improves respiration, blood flow and cardiovascular health, can reduce high blood pressure, assist in a speedier recovery from surgery, help with the grieving process, and reduce chances of a fall.
 So in short, DO MORE YOGA.

 If you or your loved one could use help staying active and healthy as you age, consider bringing a qualified care provider into your home.
-American In-Home Care always refers qualified, screened, and insured care providers that are compassionate and ready to help with services like meal preparation, diet monitoring, and mobility assistance.
+American In-Home Care always refers qualified, screened, care providers that are compassionate and ready to help with services like meal preparation, diet monitoring, and mobility assistance.
 Contact us at 1-844-505-0004 to schedule your free in-home consultation to discuss which care options are right for you and your family.